Trump Administration Cracks Down On Some Flavored Vaping Products

 "We are temporarily taking certain illegal products off the market if they are the types of products and flavors most widely used by kids," Azar said.
 Manufacturers can seek approval from the FDA to market even flavored products, as long as they're in compliance with the Tobacco Control Act.

 More than 5 million kids and teens used e-cigarettes in 2019, up from 3.6 million the year before, according to the latest National Youth Tobacco Survey.
-Fifty nine percent of respondents said their go-to e-cigarette brand was Juul.
+Nearly 60% of respondents said their go-to e-cigarette brand was Juul.
 Nearly 1 million said they used an e-cigarette daily.

 "A so-called flavor ban that exempts menthol and vape shops is no ban at all," Pallone said.
 "Unfortunately, the Trump administration caved to industry lobbying pressure and decided to prioritize politics over people's health."

-Note: A previous version of this story misspelled Matthew Myers' last name as Meyers.